GabeMaker/makers-sandbox/chitter/log.md

 - **Problem:** Sinatra not displaying webpage:

 > Boot Error

 > Something went wrong while loading config.ru

 > RuntimeError: missing run or map statement

+- **Tried:** opening up previous examples of config.ru files; googling config.ru

+Don't know what file to use the 'run' command in abscence of a line like "class SimpleApp < Sinatra::Base"

+- **Tried:** not using rackup or sinatra, deleted .ru file for now